KenNyagz/Custom_squarert_function_in_C/README.md

-# Custom_squarert_function_in_C
+# Custom_sqrt_function_in_C
- Custom function for finding square root of any number.
-C program.
-Float
+ Custom function for finding square root of any number without using sqrt in-built function in C.
+ (Uses float and not int)